-Political Developments in Peru and Risks Related to Civil Unrest and Indigenous Activity have been to restrict the ability of both domestic and foreign companies to freely operate.
-Peru's political and fiscal regimes were generally favourable to the oil and gas industry, although there can be no assurance that this will continue to be the case in the future.
+Political Developments in Peru and Risks Related to Civil Unrest and Indigenous Activity

+Peru's history since the mid-1980s has been one of political and economic instability under both democratically elected and dictatorial governments.
+These governments have frequently intervened in the national economy and social structure, including periodically imposing various controls the effects of which have been to restrict the ability of both domestic and foreign companies to freely operate.
+Peru's political and fiscal regimes were generally favorable to the oil and gas industry, although there can be no assurance that this will continue to be the case in the future.
 The political regimes of Peru could also be subject to rapid change, as seen by the political turmoil in Peru in November 2020.
 Peru's most recent general presidential elections took place in April 2021.
 On December 7, 2022, the Peruvian Congress voted to remove Mr. Pedro Castillo as President of Peru.
 Pursuant to Peruvian constitutional law, the Vice-President, Ms. Dina Boluarte assumes the Presidency.
 Mr. Castillo announced his intention to dissolve the Peruvian Congress and to intervene, among others, the Peruvian judicial branch and Superior Court.
 Mr. Castillo's actions were deemed to constitute an attempted coup, which led to his impeachment and arrest.
 Mr. Castillo was succeeded by his then vice-president, Dina Boluarte.
-Following Mr. Castillo's impeachment, a wave of protests in support of Mr. Castillo erupted across the country, which led President Boluarte to declare a state of emergency across several regions in Peru on December 12, 2022 and call for congressional approval of a bill to permit early elections in 2024.
+Following Mr. Castillo's impeachment, a wave of protests in support of Mr. Castillo erupted across the country, which led President Boluarte to declare a state of emergency across several regions in Peru on December 12, 2022, and call for congressional approval of a bill to permit early elections in 2024.